askui/askui/docs/versioned_docs/version-v0.10.1/general/07-Troubleshooting/mac-os.md

 But be sure that we keep trying ;)

-## Mouse Cursor Not Moving Expected
+## Mouse Cursor Not Moving as Expected

 Apple devices that have a display manufactured by Apple, i.e., Macbook, iMac have a so-called Retina Display, and they have a higher pixel density.